-For example, before the Spanish labeled the island Puerto Rico (literally, “Rich Port”), the place was known as Borinquen, which comes from the word Borikén or “Land of the Valiant and Noble Lord,” which was the name given by the Taíno (indigenous people) prior to the arrival of Christopher Columbus in 1493.
+For example, before the Spanish labeled the Island Puerto Rico (literally, “Rich Port,”) the place was known as Borinquen, which comes from the word Borikén or “Land of the Valiant and Noble Lord,” which was the name given by the Taíno (indigenous people) before the arrival of Christopher Columbus in 1493.
 This is why Puerto Ricans often refer to themselves as boricuas.
-You’ll also find a beautiful spot called Punta Borinquen on the west side of the island.
+You’ll also find a beautiful spot called Punta Borinquen on the west side of the Island.

 As you travel, consider adding a few of these historic sites to your itinerary.
 Beyond their lasting cultural value, many offer incredible scenery to enjoy as well — so you can double your fun.